danmacklin/erlang_cep/README.md

     						}">>.

-The function takes in three parameters :-

-1. parameters - A list of parameters that are passed into the rowFunction.
-Can be useful for when you want to pass some filters into your row function i.e. if (price > parameters[0]) rather than if (price > 1.00)
-2. joins - A list of joined data where each row in the list represents a join.  [ [FeedName, WindowName, [ Joined Rows ]] ]
-3. row 	- A String holding the new json document.
-4. otherRow - A string holding the json data from the last / previous match.
-5. first - A boolean value set to true when this function is called from the context of an initial check, and false when called in the context of matchRecognise.

-The initial check code (first = true) is very similar to the standard Row Function returning an array of values if the row matches, and an empty list if it fails.

-The matchRecognise code (after the else) compares the new json row to a previous json row and returns true if the new data passes the test and false otherwise.

 ##Reduce Functions

-Reduce Functions are called to aggregate the results when a Window Fires.
-For example if a window is set-up to look for three consecutive matches and three valid rows match the Row Function then the window will fire it's Reduce Function.
+Reduce Functions are called to aggregate results when a CEP Window Fires.

-The Reduce Function takes in one parameter which is a multidimensional array containing the results from all of the Row Functions that have successfully matched
+The Reduce Function takes in one parameter which is a multidimensional array containing the results from all the Row Functions that have successfully matched
 (i.e the arrays returned from all successfully matching row functions).

-For example :-
+In this example the matches data is the following array :-

     [["Goog", 2.00, 20], ["Goog", 2.01, 21]]